CHARTING HORSE VALUE

 After I turned 40, I got into horse race ownership with several friends in On the Mark Racing & Dragonfly Racing Club.
 We had significant success with low priced yearlings and claimers in Texas, Louisiana, Oklahoma and Arkansas.
 I won TOBA's award for New Owner of the Year in 2008.

 I love my friends and family and continue to learn from them.
-One of my friends convinced me I needed to make an adjustment to my program for jockey & trainer which I did.
-My teenage daughter used my early pace & late pace ratings in a way that led me to create my Energy ratings.
+One of my friends convinced me I needed to make an adjustment to my program for jockey & trainer.
+My teenage daughter used my early speed & late speed ratings in a way that led me to create my Energy ratings.